-Note: This does not provide access to admin view (for this you need to be a member of the WebAdmins group, see Built-in user groups).
+Note: This does not provide access to admin view.
+To access admin view, you need to be a member of the WebAdmins group, see Built-in user groups).

 You can set access rights to content for a single user.
-For example, you can make it so only Ann (and system administrators) can edit the Book a Demo page.
+For example, you can set the access rights so only Ann (and system administrators) can edit the Book a Demo page.
 You can add Ann to any number of pages and content, and set Ann's access rights to each content item the same (or differently) for each page.

-If you have a number of users that should have common access to content, managing access rights on a user-by-user basis can become complex.
-You should create user groups that have similar access needs, add the users to each user group, and then use the user group to set access rights to content.
+If you have a number of users that need common access to content, managing access rights on a user-by-user basis can be complex.
+Create user groups that have similar access needs, add the users to each user group, and then use the user group to set access rights to content.
 This lets you manage access rights more easily.
 You can add a user to one or more groups.

-When your website is set up during development, configure the membership and role providers available for your website to use the built-in groups and roles in Episerver.
+Note: When your website is set up during development, the membership and role providers available for your website need to be configured to use the built-in groups and roles in Episerver.

 Note: Membership in WebAdmins does not provide editing access in the content structure by default.
 In most cases, only a few system administrators or “super users” belong to this group.

 Comes with Episerver and can access the editing view.
-To use it, you must add this group name through CMS > Admin view > Admin tab > Administer Groups > Add > WebEditors.
+To use this group, you must add it through admin view > Admin tab > Administer Groups > Add > WebEditors.

 Add users to this group who need access to the edit view.
 Then add the users to other groups to give them specific edit rights to content.
 On large websites, editors are often organized in groups according to content structure or languages.